 The Delegation Service is a highly sensitive component that has both an initial set-up cost and a continued maintenance cost.
-The initial costs consist of the secure hardware setup (certified HSM hardware modules, telephone operators offer general-purpose authentication services this is also on a pay-per-use basis.
-4 Such as the Attribute Authority Operations guidelines, see https://www.igtf.net/guidelines/aaops/ multiple physical systems, protected locked racks, physical security controls, data centre protection and environmental controls), policy development (the human effort expended in documenting the policy and how it is implemented, specific naming, identifier assignment requests, administrative and liability considerations, data protection policy and compliance, compliance with R&S and Sirtfi specifications), systems installation (software, configuration), and accreditation (self-audit, peer review process, IGTF participation, enrolment in a national federation and in eduGAIN).
+The initial costs consist of the secure hardware setup (certified HSM hardware modules, multiple physical systems, protected locked racks, physical security controls, data centre protection and environmental controls), policy development (the human effort expended in documenting the policy and how it is implemented, specific naming, identifier assignment requests, administrative and liability considerations, data protection policy and compliance, compliance with R&S and Sirtfi specifications), systems installation (software, configuration), and accreditation (self-audit, peer review process, IGTF participation, enrolment in a national federation and in eduGAIN).
 There are also ongoing costs including software and systems maintenance, annual audits, and maintaining community standing with the relevant trust groups.

 3 This is a model used by e.g. ProtectNetwork for their IdP service.
-In countries where banks or mobile
+In countries where banks or mobile telephone operators offer general-purpose authentication services this is also on a pay-per-use basis.